-HU desires to assist members of its community who have a drug or alcohol-related problem.
+HU desires to assist members of its community who have a drug and/or alcohol-related problem.

 For employees, support services and resources are available through health insurance plans to assist staff and faculty who are experiencing problems with chemical dependency.
 Individuals can speak with their primary care physician or their health carrier's member services department to access those resources.
+Alternatively, any HU employee needing assistance with dependency issues should contact the confidential Employee Assistance Program at 1-800-316-2796.
+This service is free and confidential with resources and referrals available on a 24-hour basis, seven days a week.

 The Student Services Office provides referral services which can provide assistance to students with substance-abuse problems.
 These programs can provide students and employees with more information about the dangers of drug and alcohol abuse and make referrals to other services throughout the community.
+Alternatively, any HU student who is experiencing dependency concerns may contact the Behavioral Health Services (BHS) Student Assistance Program.
+You can login via the app/web, https://portal.bhsonline.com, or call 800-327-2251.
+The username is HarrisburgU.
+Outreach to BHS is confidential, and each student is assigned a master's level clinician as a care coordinator.
+BHS will provide HU students with quality, in-the-moment support.

-The following resources are available to students and employees seeking help with drug and alcohol related problems.
+Additionally, the following resources are available to students and employees seeking help with drug and alcohol related problems.
 These resources can provide information or refer treatment services, counseling, or support groups.